Failover Dynamics and Options with BeyondTrust Privileged Remote Access

 - NAT Swing

 Configuration details regarding each of these methods follow in this document, and detailed failover steps are also covered.
-Your BeyondTrust PRA Appliances have a peer relationship, so implementing the Shared IP failover configuration with automatic data synchronization enabled is recommended.
+Your BeyondTrust Secure Remote Access Appliances have a peer relationship, so implementing the Shared IP failover configuration with automatic data synchronization enabled is recommended.
 Both appliances must be on the same IP subnet to support Shared IP failover; therefore, it may be necessary to use DNS or NAT swing failover methods.
 Failover can be further managed and automated using the BeyondTrust API.
 The pros and cons of each option are covered in more detail later in the best practices.